What will you do if you find out that your child is bullying another child?

 These are some of the questions that the youth from the “Megaphone” Youth Network and over 260 students in the hall of Voice It 2023 asked the experts and the representatives of the legislative and executive power, who joined in the discussions about #Bullying, #Curriculum and #SportAndHealthyFood.

-See below an overview of the first topic that the children addressed – Curriculum – and what the politicians answered on the topics that were important to them.
-The conversation was attended by: Elisaveta Belobradova, vice-chairman of the Education Commission and member of the Parliamentary Group for Children of the NNC, Emilia Ivanova, mentor of the “Schools for example” program of Teach for Bulgaria, Denis and Eddie from “Megafon”.
+See below an overview of the second topic that the children addressed – Bullying – and what the politicians answered on the topics that were important to them.
+The conversation was attended by: Deputy Minister of Labor and Social Policy Mrs. Elka Nalbantova, Ilina Mutafchieva, Member of Parliament and Member of the Parliamentary Committee on Children, Family, Youth and Sports, Daniel Bosilkov, psychologist, as well as Nia and Temenuzhka from “Megaphone”.